SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

 ### 🙊 Objectives
 - To study how multiple input factors affect the tensile strength of the steel
 - To analyze the correlation between critical process variables and the resulting output thickness of steel sheets in a hot rolling process
+- To evaluate how accurately a linear regression model predicts output thickness based on the speed and furnace temperature in hot rolling process by performing residual analysis
+- To estimate the confidence interval for the mean predicted output thickness and the prediction interval for the individual future thickness measurement based on rolling speed and furnace temperature

 ---